 This new year also marks a new decade.
 Looking back at the last ten years, as the industry ballooned into a $4.5T behemoth, the word “wellness” became increasingly nebulous.
 Seemingly anything can be wellness.
 And if that’s the case, the word wellness could become devoid of any real meaning at all, which begs the question: what does the post-wellness era look like?

 In 2010, Gwyneth Paltrow’s lifestyle brand Goop was just getting started.
 Flash-forward ten years and celebrity-endorsed pseudoscience has become inseparable from modern-day wellness.
-Seizing on this opportunity, everyone from Beyonce and Kourtney Kardashian to Kevin Hart, Mark Wahlberg, and Tom Brady are slinging some kind of supplement, wellness advice, or both.
+Seizing on this opportunity, everyone from Beyonce and Kourtney Kardashian to Kevin Hart, Mark Wahlberg, and Tom Brady are slinging some kind of supplement, wellness advice,

 This period also saw the rise of healing crystals, sounds baths, and astrology-as-wellness.
 At the same time, new-age brands co-opted ingredients rooted in Eastern medicine or homeopathic remedies, repackaging them as the antidote to modern ailments.
 In a trend we detailed in The New Wellness Lexicon, functional ingredients used for centuries have now become the foundation for pills, shakes, powders, elixirs, and tonics that make us “glow”, “chill”, or “focus.”

 But, in a decade when we spent more (time and money) on wellness than ever before, we’ve become increasingly unwell.
 From obesity to diabetes and burnout to depression, the word “wellness” may be well-intentioned, but far from a solution, it has proven to be part of the problem.